|

 Guangzhou (pronounced /gwung-jo/) is the capital city of Guangdong Province in southeast China.
 A major South China Sea port, it is China's southern gateway to the world as well as a hub city of the Belt and Road Initiative.

-See what other travelers like to do, based on ratings and number of bookings.
 Book these experiences for a close-up look at Guangzhou.
-From quick jaunts to full-day outings.
 These rankings are informed by Tripadvisor data—we consider traveler reviews, ratings, number of page views, and user location.
-1. Canton Tower.
+1. Chimelong Safari Park.

 Guangzhou, A Vibrant City of Culture and History 2026